denzelrenner/LIFE4136-Group1-Rotation2/README.md

 bash `<insert_script>`
 ```
 ## Protein Sequences
 Amongst the files produced from running the <insert_script> there should be fasta files containing the entire consensus gene sequence for g46214 and g10577 in our diploids and tetraploids.
+Now that we have the nucleotide sequences, we can translate them to get our protein sequences.
+This can be accomplished by following the steps below.

  1.Follow the link to the orf finder website.